Autarkieguide

 955 Wh (daily consumption) ÷ 350 Wh (yield per 100 Wp) ≈ 2.73 → You need approx. 280 Wp .

-Since weather and orientation are not always ideal, you should Buffer of 20 to 30% So plan generously!
+Since weather and orientation are not always ideal, you should have one Buffer of 20 to 30% Plan accordingly.
+Plan generously!

 In this case, 350 - 500 Wp the safe choice.